Tribe-Tip-Line/Tip-Line/README.md

 phonegap build browser
 ```
 ### Test the application
-To test the application in Xcode, navigate to `/platforms/ios/TipLine.xcodeproj`
+To test the application in Xcode, navigate to `/platforms/ios/TipLine.xcodeproj` and open it

 To test the application in Android Studio, select the `Open an existing Android Studio project` and select the android platform directory `/platforms/android`

-To test the application in your Browser run:
+To test the application in your local browser run:
 ```
 phonegap serve
 ```
+and navigate to `http://localhost:3000` in your browser

+## Troubleshooting